johnwhitington/ocaml-nursery/README.md

 newcomer get started quickly.

-The OCaml Nursery is a place for storing examples for OCaml libraries, prior to their intended upstreaming -- or, if the library author does not wish accept them, permanently.
+The OCaml Nursery is a place for storing examples for OCaml libraries, prior to their intended upstreaming - or, if the library author does not wish accept them, permanently.

-One day, it would be nice to have an example for every OCaml package.
+One day, it would be nice to have an example for every opam package.

 ## Running and editing an example